Gaming Laptop

 Expensive:

-Indeed, the Razer Blade 18 provides substantial power, but its price is also rather steep.
+Indeed, the Blade 18 provides substantial power, but its price is also rather steep.
 Its cheapest model sells for $3,099 and the most expensive one sells for $4,799.

 This price tag is out of reach for many gamers, but regardless of which version you choose, you will receive an Intel Core i9 processor.
 The main difference lies in the GPUs, and the worst you can expect is RTX 4070.